Garema Place

 Diagram showcasing the placement of objects for the Garema Place upgrade.

-Garema place upgrade project map.
+Garema Place upgrade project diagram.

 Construction

 Our partner, RAM Constructions, is managing the construction for this project.
-They will be providing updates to impacted businesses as staged work progresses.
+They will be providing updates to impacted businesses as work progresses.

 City Walk (near Garema Place to East Row)